9 people just voted on Gun Fights in the American West

 The most common method of executing people convicted of Witchcraft in Puritan New England was hanging.

-10 people just voted on Gandhi's Liberation of India
+Gandhi's Liberation of India

 Gandhi is viewed by many as the singlehanded instigator of non-violent protests in India, which ultimately led to the country's liberation from British colonization.
 Actually, though, Gandhi's activities were just one small part of a much larger organized movement in India to overcome British rule.